feldenthorne/XNAPoS/doc/readme-qt.rst

 UPNnP port forwarding
 ---------------------

-To use UPnP for port forwarding behind a NAT router (recommended, as more connections overall allow for a faster and more stable bitcoin experience), pass the following argument to qmake:
+To use UPnP for port forwarding behind a NAT router (recommended, as more connections overall allow for a faster and more stable DeOxyRibose experience), pass the following argument to qmake:

 ::

     qmake "USE_UPNP=1"

 (in **Qt Creator**, you can find the setting for additional qmake arguments under "Projects" -> "Build Settings" -> "Build Steps", then click "Details" next to **qmake**)

 This requires miniupnpc for UPnP port mapping.
 It can be downloaded from http://miniupnp.tuxfamily.org/files/.
 UPnP support is not compiled in by default.